Translating Your App Content

 For more information, see Advanced Language Settings in the Language Settings reference guide.

-You have seen how you can create translations easily and even copy your new translation to a new language in the current app.
+You have seen how to create translations easily and copy your new translation to a new language in the current app.

-What if you have several apps and want to add Russian to all of them?
-Maybe you want to translate your own modules from scratch, but you will not want to translate the system module, administration module, and Atlas UI all over again, as they do not change and you already have perfect translations for these.
+What if you have several apps and want to add Chinese to all of them?
+Maybe you want to translate your own modules from scratch, but do not want to translate the system module, administration module, and Atlas UI all over again, as they do not change and you already have correct translations for these.

 For more information, see Exporting and Importing Text in the Batch Translate reference guide.